Brooker Highway: Lighting

-In April 2007, the Department of Infrastructure, Energy and Resources announced plans to replace the sub-standard rusted light poles between Risdon Road and Clearys Gates Road.
+In April 2007, the Department of Infrastructure, Energy & Resources announced plans to replace the sub-standard rusted light poles between Risdon Road and Clearys Gates Road.
 These are over 40 years old and were the first lights on the Highway, which sparked some concern from the Hobart City Council.
 They argue that the light poles are in good condition and are a significant feature of the Brooker Highway entrance to Hobart.
 While the Hobart City Council supports the replacement, they have written to Infrastructure Minister Jim Cox asking him to consider retaining the ornate arms on modern pole bases.

 2010 emergency landing incident

 On 4 April 2010 18-year-old pilot Patrick Humphries made world headlines by using the normally busy highway as an emergency landing strip after running out of fuel.
 Humphries was unhurt from the accident and no vehicles were involved in the incident.

-2016-17 Elwick Rd/Goodwood Rd and Howard Rd/Renfrew Cir intersection upgrades
+2016–17 Elwick Rd/Goodwood Rd and Howard Rd/Renfrew Cir intersection upgrades

-Before 2016, Elwick Road and Goodwood Road formed two separate t-junctions on opposite sides of the Brooker Hwy offset by around 100m.
+Before 2016, Elwick Road and Goodwood Road formed two separate t-junctions on opposite sides of the Brooker Highway offset by around 100m.
 The upgrade undertaken between January 2016 and May 2017 aligned Elwick Road with Goodwood Road so that one set of traffic lights could be removed.
 Extra lanes were also added.

 At the same time the adjacent Brooker Highway intersection, Howard Road / Renfrew Circuit was also converted from a five-exit two-lane roundabout to a traffic-lights controlled intersection.
-The fifth exit from the former Brooker Highway roundabout, Timsbury Road, is now accessed from Howard Rd.
+The fifth exit from the former Brooker Highway roundabout, Timsbury Road, is now accessed from Howard Road.
 The contract for the works, awarded to Hazell Bros was worth $32 million.